quicwg/wg-materials/interim-17-10/minutes.md

 Growing consensus that these should be negotiated extension to the ACK frame.
 BASIC ACK (ack blocks); ACK + TS (Status quo); ACK + ECN are different frame types.

-Ekr, the default would be BASIC ACK, and once negotiated, we don't need bits to describe whats being done because it is consistent?
+EKR, the default would be BASIC ACK, and once negotiated, we don't need bits to describe whats being done because it is consistent?

 Ian, yes.

-ekr: we don't have a method for doing the negotiation right now?
+EKR: we don't have a method for doing the negotiation right now?

 Ian there is some design freedom around this--that is client requested and must support by responder, or full negotiation.